google/comprehensive-rust/src/error-handling/try.md

 - Use the `fs::write` call to test out the different scenarios: no file, empty file, file with username.
-- Note that `main` can return a `Result<(), E>` as long as it implements `std::process:Termination`.
+- Note that `main` can return a `Result<(), E>` as long as it implements `std::process::Termination`.
 In practice, this means that `E` implements `Debug`.
 The executable will print the `Err` variant and return a nonzero exit status on error.